nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 There are instructions for generating project files for Visual Studio 2010, having Sp #1 In Visual Studio,  when you open LibreOffice.sln, you will find 338 projects

+On a new machine, it should take about 4 hours to install microsoft applications and cygwin and do a git for libreoffice core.

+Note:  LibreOffice core tar file is sole tar needed at this stage.

+Then it takes another four to seven hours to do an initial build of LibreOffice.

+Length of this time was measured on a 4 core 3.7GHZ with 8GB physical memory, running Windows 7 Pro (64bit)

 =================
 Summary: